BDC Hamburger Icon

 Consistent communication

 A remote work policy should include an expectation of company communication.
-Scheduling time for meetings – whether it’s once a day or once a week, a one-on-one meeting with a manager, or a secure chat for questions and issues – is essential for maintaining good communication.
+You should still schedule time for meetings.
+Whether it’s once a day or once a week, a one-on-one meeting with a manager, or a secure chat for questions and issues – is essential for maintaining good communication.

 Schedule meetings and chats during regular business hours so employees can be available for them.